MasterJ93/ATProtoKit/README.md

 ## Features
-- Full compatibility with Apple’s APIs for each of the platforms.
+- [x] Full compatibility with Apple’s APIs for each of the platforms.
-- Written with adherence to the Swift API Design Guidelines and up-to-date best practices.
+- [x] Written with adherence to the Swift API Design Guidelines and up-to-date best practices.
-- Uses Swift’s powerful type inference and pattern matching for cleaner, more readable code.
-- Well-written documentation for all of the AT Protocol and Bluesky APIs.
+- [] Well-written documentation for all of the AT Protocol and Bluesky APIs.
-- A RichText helper to parse text into the applicable facets.
+- [x] A RichText helper to parse text into the applicable facets.
--  Extend the capabilities of generic structures within the AT Protocol in case your instance requires it.
+- [] Extend the capabilities of generic classes within the AT Protocol in case your instance requires it.
-- A powerful Firehose API that retrieves and filters events and records in real-time.
+- [] A powerful Firehose API that retrieves and filters events and records in real-time.
-- An HTML-parsing system to grab search engine-friendly elements for embeds.
+- [] An HTML-parsing system to grab search engine-friendly elements for embeds.
-- A logging tool for easy debugging.
+- [] A logging tool for easy debugging.

 \* _Not all features above have been implemented; however, they will be, soon._